Convergent autoencoder approximation of low bending and low distortion manifold embeddings: Numerical experiments

 If this quantity is small, we expect a self-intersection at $x$.
-Recall that when training the encoder separately, our method in principle does not prevent self-intersections\notinclude{, as long as the intersection is along points with distance larger than $\eps$}.
-In \cref{fig:arcs-distances} we plot true distances on the Klein bottle against Euclidean distances of the corresponding embedded points in latent space, clearly indicating the absence of any self-intersections.
-While this might be due to the included decoder, promoting injectivity of the embedding, we observed similar results when training the encoder separately.
-This plot further shows that for $\lambda=0$ the distances are more or less preserved up to the $\eps$-value used in the training, whereas for $\lambda=1$ the isometry property is sacrificed for an embedding with less bending.
+Recall that, when training the encoder separately, our method in principle does not prevent self-intersections.
+In \cref{fig:arcs-distances} we plot true distances on the Klein bottle against Euclidean distances of the corresponding embedded points in latent space.
+The resulting graph clearly indicates the absence of any self-intersections.
+While this might be due to the included decoder, which promotes injectivity of the embedding, we observed similar results when training the encoder separately.
+This plot further shows that, for $\lambda=0$, the distances are more or less preserved up to the $\eps$-value used in the training.Instead, for $\lambda=1$, the isometry of the embedding is traded off for less bending.